yrwq/kerny/README.md

 ### Setting up

-1. If you don't already have one, create a new [Discord Application](https://discord.com/developers/applications)
+1. If you don't already have one, create a new [Discord Application](https://discord.com/developers/applications).

-2. Clone this repository
+2. Clone this repository.

 ```bash
 git clone https://github.com/yrwq/kerny
 ```

-3. Install python dependencies
+3. Install python dependencies.

 ```bash
 pip install -r requirements.txt
 ```

-4. Edit `bot.py` to match your token
+4. Edit `bot.py` to match your token & add your Discord ID to devs list.

 ## Contributing